 Simply stated: we don’t become friends with people we don’t see eye to eye with.

-So why do we remain under the care of an oncologist with whom we disagree on treatment or with whom we cannot communicate well?
+So why do we remain under the care of an oncologist with whom we disagree on treatment or we cannot communicate well?
 This person is the primary decision maker regarding the major decisions and details of how we can fight with the dread disease.
-They should at the very least talk to us and answer our questions in a way we can understand.
-I mean, if we’re good patients we become an integral part of our oncology team, and even go so far as to help in picking the solutions that we want as we go along our journey.
-Hell, they cannot do it alone – they themselves wouldn’t have jobs without us – their patients.
+They should at the very least talk to us and answer our questions in an understandable way.
+I mean, if we’re good patients and lead decision maker for our oncology team, and even go so far as to help in selecting solutions as we go along our journeys.
+Hell – they themselves wouldn’t have jobs without us, their patients.

 A good patient will bring their oncologist information they’d would not normally have acces to.
 If you look at a time limit or a time that is spent with a physician – any physician like an oncologist, it’s just a sliver of time…just a small snippet of someone’s overall life.
 There’s not a way of seeing the whole picture in their dealings with the patient and they’re certainly not there on a day-to-day basis monitoring everything that’s going on with their patients.